BASF: 21st century

 BASF bought the Engelhard Corporation for $4.8 billion in 2006.
 Other acquisitions in 2006, were the purchase of Johnson Polymer and the construction chemicals business of Degussa.
 The acquisition of Johnson Polymer was completed on 1 July 2006.
 The purchase price was $470 million on a cash and debt-free basis.
 It provided BASF with a range of water-based resins that complements its portfolio of high solids and UV resins for the coatings and paints industry and strengthened the company's market presence, particularly in North America.

-BASF Portsmouth Site in the West Norfolk area of Portsmouth, Virginia, United States.
-The plant is served by the Commonwealth Railway.

 The acquisition of Degussa AG's construction chemicals business was completed in 2006.
 The purchase price for equity was about €2.2 billion.
 In addition, the transaction was associated with a debt of €500 million.
 The company agreed to acquire Ciba (formerly part of Ciba-Geigy) in September 2008.
 The proposed deal was reviewed by the European Commissioner for Competition.
 On 9 April 2009, the acquisition was officially completed.

+BASF Portsmouth Site in the West Norfolk area of Portsmouth, Virginia, United States.
+The plant is served by the Commonwealth Railway.

 On 19 December 2008, BASF acquired U.S.-based Whitmire Micro-Gen together with U.K.-based Sorex Ltd. Sorex is a manufacturer of branded chemical and non-chemical products for professional pest management.
 In March 2007 Sorex was put up for sale with a price tag of about £100 million.

 In December 2010, BASF completed the acquisition of Cognis.

-In May 2015, BASF agreed to sell parts of its pharmaceutical ingredients business to Swiss drug manufacturer Siegfried Holding for a fee of €270 million, including assumed debt.
+In May 2015, BASF agreed to sell parts of its pharmaceutical ingredients business to Swiss drug manufacturer Siegfried Holding AG for a fee of €270 million, including assumed debt.

+In 2016, BASF announced the sale of its polyolefin catalysts group to W.R.
+Grace.
+BASF announced that the transaction would allow the company to focus on its chemical and refinery catalysts business.

 Since 2016, BASF has partnered with a subsidiary of Xinjiang Zhongtai Group, a company sanctioned under the Uyghur Forced Labor Prevention Act, to operate a plant in Korla.
 In October 2017, BASF announced it would buy seed and herbicide businesses from Bayer for €5.9 billion ($7 billion), as part of Bayer's acquisition of Monsanto.

 The company announced the start of a US$10 billion investment project in the south-western Chinese city of Zhanjiang, in November 2019.
 The project was approved in 2022.
 This ″Verbund″ site is intended for the production of engineering plastics and TPU.
 The site would be the third-largest BASF site worldwide, following Ludwigshafen, Germany, and Antwerp, Belgium.
 The first plant started up in 2022, and the entire site is expected to be completed by 2030.